hdShang/arxiv-daily/docs/cs-CL/2025-08-10/papers/250807295v2-ccfqa-a-benchmark-for-cross-lingual-and-cross-modal-speech-and-text-.md

 ---
 layout: default
-title: CCFQA: A Benchmark for Cross-Lingual and Cross-Modal Speech and Text Factuality Evaluation
+title: "CCFQA: A Benchmark for Cross-Lingual and Cross-Modal Speech and Text Factuality Evaluation"
 ---

 # CCFQA: A Benchmark for Cross-Lingual and Cross-Modal Speech and Text Factuality Evaluation